Remote-HWA/SideLine_Zynq/attack_results/AES/README.md

-# SideLine - OpenSSL attack on Zynq SoC
+# AES OpenSSL attack on Xilinx Zynq SoC

 This folder contains scripts and samples to perform the attack on a OpenSSL AES implementation running in the victim core.

 ## Content

 The folder [**Database**] contains 10M compressed traces in .csv format.
 The total size is 428 MB and 6.16 GB when extracted.
 Each trace consists in 200 samples that contains 2 contiguous AES encryptions.
 The attack is thus conducted on a total of 20M AES encryptions.